antonyxiao/commute/progress.md

 - Client is configured for local development.
 - Database is populated and accessible.
 - Real-time vehicle data is being fetched and displayed on the map.

+## Date: 2025-12-19

+### Performance Optimization
+1.  **GTFS Import Speed**:
+    -   Upgraded `node-gtfs` from v2 to v4.18.2 to address the 10+ minute import time for `stop_times`.
+    -   This version utilizes `better-sqlite3` for significantly faster bulk inserts.
+    -   Updated `server/import-gtfs.js` to use dynamic imports (ESM) to support the new library version.

+### Reliability
+1.  **GTFS Download Timeout**:
+    -   Added `downloadTimeout: 300000` (5 minutes) to `server/config.json` to prevent `TimeoutError` during the download of large GTFS zip files.

+### Bug Fixes
+1.  **Midnight Crossover Sorting**:
+    -   Fixed an issue where real-time updates after midnight (e.g., 00:10) were sorted to the top of the arrivals list instead of the bottom.
+    -   Implemented a closest-time heuristic in `server/src/controllers/tripController.js` that adjusts real-time minutes by +/- 24 hours if the difference from scheduled time exceeds 12 hours.
+2.  **GTFS Time Formatting**:
+    -   Fixed the display of "late-night" GTFS times (e.g., 25:05, 26:04).
+    -   Added `formatGTFSTime` to `server/src/utils/dateUtils.js` to convert these to standard 24-hour clock strings (e.g., 1:05, 2:04) while maintaining the original values for sorting.

+### UX Improvements
+1.  **Map Popup Styling**:
+    -   Compacted the vehicle information popup in `client/src/components/Map.js` to occupy less screen space.
+    -   Reduced font sizes, line heights, and margins for a cleaner look.
+    -   Fixed persistent line spacing issues by switching from `<p>` to `<div>` tags and using `!m-0` to override default Leaflet styles.

+### Refactoring
+1.  **Removed Runtime Dependency**:
+    -   Refactored `server/src/controllers/stopController.js` to use direct SQL queries (`SELECT * FROM stops`) via the app's DB module instead of the `gtfs` library helper.
+    -   Removed the redundant `gtfs.openDb()` call in `server/index.js`, streamlining the database connection logic to use `server/src/db/index.js`.
+    -   Updated `server/test-gtfs.js` to use dynamic imports for compatibility.